 \section{Introduction}

 Many results in the Representation Theory of Finite Groups exploit the fact that the complex group algebra $\Co G$ of a finite group $G$ is defined over the integers or, more generally, over the ring of integers $\Oint_K$ of a number field $K$.
 In other terms, $\Oint_K G$ is an algebra order of $\Co G$; indeed a Hopf (algebra) order.
-A prominent role is played by cyclotomic fields: for example, the celebrated Brauer's splitting field theorem states that any irreducible representation of $KG$ can be realized in $K(\omega)$, with $\omega$ a primitive root of unity of order equals $exp(G)$ (see \cite[Theorem 15.16, Corollary 15.18]{CR}).
+A prominent role is played by cyclotomic fields: for example, the celebrated Brauer's splitting field theorem states that any irreducible representation of $KG$ can be realized in $K(\omega)$, with $\omega$ a primitive root of unity of order equals $\textrm{exp}\, G$ (see \cite[Theorem 15.16, Corollary 15.18]{CR}).

-Motivated by Kaplansky's unsolved sixth conjecture, in \cite{CM} we addressed the question as to whether any complex semisimple Hopf algebra $H$ admits a Hopf order over a number ring.
-This conjecture, a generalization of Frobenius Theorem for groups, asserts that $\dim V$ divides $\dim H$ for any irreducible representation $V$ of $H$.
+Kaplansky's sixth conjecture, still unsolved, is a generalization of Frobenius Theorem for groups.
+It asserts that in a complex semisimple Hopf algebra $H$ the dimension of every irreducible representation of $H$ divides the dimension of $H$.
 Larson gave a positive answer in \cite{L2} if $H$ admits a Hopf order over a number ring.
-In the dimensions less or equal than $36$ in which the classification is complete ($24$ and $32$ are still open) it turns out that all semisimple Hopf algebras are defined over cyclotomic rings of integers, see \cite[Subsection 2.4]{CM} for an account.
-However, we exhibited in \cite{CM} an example in dimension $36$ that do not admit a Hopf order over any number ring, although it satisfies the conjecture.
+Motivated by this result, in \cite{CM} we addressed the question as to whether any complex semisimple Hopf algebra admits a Hopf order over a number ring.
+In the dimensions less than $36$ in which the classification is complete ($24$ and $32$ are still open) it turns out that all semisimple Hopf algebras are defined over cyclotomic rings of integers, see \cite[Subsection 2.4]{CM} for an account.
+However, we exhibited in \cite{CM} an example in dimension $36$ that does not admit a Hopf order over any number ring, although it satisfies the conjecture.